Depends On

 Structural:

-Assessment: The convergence results are mathematical facts — they show that the conditions of Axiom 1 are satisfied by quantum entropy, that the derived quantities match quantum information quantities, and that the coherence functional on states is uniquely determined.
-The promotion of S1 to a theorem depends on the composition constraint from the Born rule derivation, which is itself rigorous.
+Assessment: The convergence results are mathematical facts — they show that the conditions of Axiom 1 are satisfied by quantum entropy, that the derived quantities match quantum information quantities, and that coherence connects to established physics from multiple independent directions.
+The uniqueness of the coherence functional on quantum states () is established in Born Rule, Theorem 6c.1.

 Open Gaps